notRaj2411/Blockchain-Project/README.md

 ## To Run:
 * Make sure the appropriate libraries are download and can be accessed by the code.
+* Flask is used with Postman for sending and receving relevant JSON data and function calls.

 1. Run 1 or upto all 3 of node_5001.py, node_5002.py & node_5003.py on separate terminals to access them as 3 separate nodes for the Blockchain system.
 2. To connect the current node with other nodes of the system, send a post request with route as 'localhost/connect_node' and the respective node addresses in JSON format.